stashed/docs/docs/guides/hooks/overview/index.md

   <figcaption align="center">Fig: Hook Execution flow in sidecar model</figcaption>
   </figure>

-- **Job Model:** In Job model, the hooks are executed in the backup/restore job if the targeted application is not `AppBinding`.
-For `AppBinding`, hook is executed in the targeted application pod.
-In order to determine the targeted application pod, Stash uses the `Service` specified in the respective `AppBinding` crd.
+- **Job Model:** In the Job model, the hooks are run by the backup/restore job.
+For the `exec` hook, the command is executed inside the targeted application pod.
+In order to determine the targeted application pod, Stash uses the `Service` specified in the respective `AppBinding` CRD.
 It first determines the endpoints of the Service.
 Then, it executes  the hook into one of the pod pointed by those endpoints.
 Hence, if the `AppBinding` points to an external URL, it is not possible for Stash to execute the hook.
 The hook execution flow in job model is shown in the following diagram:

   <figure align="center">
     <img alt="Hook Execution flow in job model" src="images/job-model.svg">
   <figcaption align="center">Fig: Hook Execution flow in job model</figcaption>
   </figure>

+> Note: If the postBackup hook doesn't run (e.g., because of a timeout, backup disruption, etc.), the Stash operator will handle it instead of the backup job.
+However, if the preBackup hook is configured but doesn’t execute or fails the postBackup hook will not be run.

 - **Batch Backup:** In batch backup using `BackupBatch` object, the global hooks are executed by the Stash operator itself.
 When Stash operator completes executing the global pre-task hook, the individual targets start executing their local pre-task hook.
 Then, they complete their backup process and executes their local post-task hook.
 Finally, the Stash operator executes global post-task hooks.
 The hook execution flow in batch backup is shown in the following diagram: